howsoai/howso-devcontainers/README.md

 ### VS Code Configuration

 If not yet available on your system, [install Docker](https://docs.docker.com/engine/install/).
-To use How So Engine in a new or existing project create a `.devcontainer/devcontainer.json` file and configure it to use our avialable images:
+To use How So Engine in a new or existing project create a `.devcontainer/devcontainer.json` file and configure it to use our available images:

 ```json
 {